 The following notes have been prepared as a guide for military and overseas qualified personnel who wish to gain APF ratings.

 Each case is considered on its merits, so these notes should be used as a guide only.
-Persons with military or overseas qualifications who wish to gain APF ratings should discuss their case with the National Examiner, the Director Riggers, or the Chairman of the local Rigger Panel, if one exists in that area.
-Area Council Elected Positions
+Persons with military or overseas qualifications who wish to gain APF ratings should discuss their case with the Manager Safety & Training the National Rigging Officer, or the Local Safety & Training Officer.

 The APF Packer/Rigger certification scheme is designed to certify people to cater for the needs of the sport parachuting community.
 It is not designed primarily for the packing and/or maintenance of other parachute equipment, although it is recognised that the APF ratings are the only civilian ratings available in Australia.